-Variable Label Description ID Conflict identifier The unique identifier of all conflicts Location Country name(s) The name(s) of the country/countries whose government(s) have a O: 1 A () primary claim to the issue in dispute.
+Variable Label Description ID Conflict identifier The unique identifier of all conflicts Location Country name(s) The name(s) of the country/countries whose government(s) have a primary claim to the issue in dispute.
 SideA Country name(s) Identifying the country/countries of side A in a conflict.
 Always the government side in internal conflicts.
-Note that this is a primary party C: 1 A D 1 NI C () to the conflict.
-SideA2nd Name of state(s) Identifying the country/countries supporting side A in the conflict. supporting side A with SideB troops.
-Country name(s) or Identifying the opposition actor or country/ countries of side B in the Sided Opposition actor(s) conflict.
-In an internal conflict, this includes a military opposition Opposition actor(s) organization.
 Note that this is a primary party to the conflict.
-SideBID Identifier of actor on The unique identifier of the actor on side B. Sidebib side B The unique identifier of the actor on side B. SideB2nd Name of state(s) Identifying the country/countries supporting side B in the conflict. supporting side B with troops Incomp Dyad incompatibility A general coding of the conflict issue Terr Name of territory The name of the territory over which the conflict is fought, provided that the incompatibility is territory.
+SideA2nd Name of state(s) Identifying the country/countries supporting side A in the conflict. supporting side A with troops.
+SideB Country name(s) or Identifying the opposition actor or country/ countries of side B in the Opposition actor(s) conflict.
+In an internal conflict, this includes a military opposition organization.
+Note that this is a primary party to the conflict.
+SideBID Identifier of actor on The unique identifier of the actor on side B. side B SideB2nd Name of state(s) Identifying the country/countries supporting side B in the conflict. supporting side B with troops Incomp Dyad incompatibility A general coding of the conflict issue Terr Name of territory The name of the territory over which the conflict is fought, provided that the incompatibility is territory.
 Year Year of observation Int Intensity level The intensity level in the dyad per calendar year.
 Two different intensity levels are coded: minor armed conflicts and wars.
 See Section 3.11 for definitions of the two categories.
-CumInt Cumulative Intensity The intensity of the conflict, taking into consideration the conflict C. C. history.
+CumInt Cumulative Intensity The intensity of the conflict, taking into consideration the conflict history.
 Type Conflict type Four different types of conflict: extrasystemic, interstate, internal and internationalized internal.
-See Startdate Date of conflict Section 3.13 for definitions of the four types.
-Startdate Date of conflict initiation The date, as precise as possible, of the first battle-related death in the conflict.
+See 0 1 D 0 (II) Section 3.13 for definitions of the four types.
+Startdate Date of conflict The date, as precise as possible, of the first battle-related death in the 0 initiation conflict.
 Startprec Precision of startdate The level of precision for the initial start date.
-Startprec Startdate2 Date of fatality The date, as precise as possible, when a given episode of conflict Startuatez threshold in current activity reached 25 battle-related deaths in a year. episode activity reaction 25 battle related deaths in a year.
-Startprec2 Precision of startdate2 The level of precision for startdate2 EpEnd Episode Ended Codes whether this is the last year of conflict activity in this episode EpEndDate Date when conflict The date, as precise as possible, when conflict activity ended. • activity ended EpEndPrec Episode end precision The level of precision for episode end GWNoA GW number(s) of side A GW numbers of all countries on side A, separated by semicolons.
-2 , GWNoA2nd GW number(s) of states GW numbers of all countries supporting side A with troops.
-GWNoA2nd GW number(s) of states supporting side A GW numbers of all countries supporting side A with troops.
+Startdate2 Date of fatality The date, as precise as possible, when a given episode of conflict threshold in current activity reached 25 battle-related deaths in a year.
+C episode Startprec2 Precision of startdate2 The level of precision for startdate2 EpEnd Episode Ended Codes whether this is the last year of conflict activity in this episode EpEndDate Date when conflict activity ended The date, as precise as possible, when conflict activity ended.
+EnEndDroc · · The level of precision for episode and EpEndPrec Episode end precision The level of precision for episode end GWNoA GW number(s) of side A GW numbers of all countries on side A, separated by semicolons.
+GWNoA2nd GW number(s) of states GW numbers of all countries supporting side A with troops.
+CWN P supporting side A CW GWNoB GW number(s) of side B GW numbers of all countries on side B, separated by semicolons.